How Much Deposit to Buy a House in Perth? Realistic Numbers for 2026

 How long will it take to save a Perth deposit?

 Once you have picked a target, the saving becomes a maths problem rather than a mystery.
-Say you are aiming for a 5% deposit on a $600,000 home: that is $30,000, plus a buffer for costs — and on a $600,000 first home, current WA rules charge roughly $13,630 in concessional stamp duty (the announced package would make it $0 once it commences, expected ~28 July 2026).
+Say you are aiming for a 5% deposit on a $600,000 home: that is $30,000, plus a buffer for costs, and on a $600,000 first home WA now charges $0 stamp duty, since the first home owner rate's full exemption lifted to $600,000 on 28 July 2026.
 Here is roughly how the timeline looks at different savings rates (before any interest on your savings):

 Go the Keystart route and the target shrinks dramatically: 2% of $600,000 is just $12,000, which is exactly why it shortens the wait for so many WA buyers.
 Set your own number and watch it tick down with NestPath's deposit tracker.
 For the national picture, our Australia-wide deposit guide covers how the schemes and price caps differ from state to state.